Brentless/Copilot-Readiness-Scripts/README.md

 [copilot_sharePoint_getPrivateM365Groups.ps1](copilot_sharePoint_getPrivateM365Groups.ps1)

 This script will pull a list of Teams and M365 Groups that have been marked as "PUBLIC" for visibility.
 Teams marked as Public will make content available for all users in the organization, and thus accessible for processing by Copilot.
 Some Teams and Groups are ok to be marked as Public, but admins should review that those are approved for purpose.
+This is a subset of data that can be pulled from the bigger Site and Team Inventory export.

+This could be modified to also automatically set Public teams to Private when they are found.

 ![image](https://github.com/user-attachments/assets/6f937bd9-fd3f-47a2-90ff-d47986128fc7)